gromacs/gromacs/docs/install-guide/index.rst

 To make it possible to use other accelerators, |Gromacs| also includes OpenCL_ support.
 The minimum OpenCL version required is
 |REQUIRED_OPENCL_MIN_VERSION|.
 The current OpenCL implementation is recommended for
-use with GCN-based AMD GPUs, on Linux we recommend the ROCm runtime.
+use with GCN-based AMD GPUs, and on Linux we recommend the ROCm runtime.
-For Intel GPUs it is required to compile with ``-DGMX_OCL_NB_CLUSTER_SIZE=4`` and the `Neo driver <https://github.com/intel/compute-runtime/releases>`_ is recommended.
+Intel integrated GPUs are supported with the Neo drivers.
-It is also supported with NVIDIA GPUs, but using the latest NVIDIA driver (which includes the NVIDIA OpenCL runtime) is recommended.
+OpenCL is also supported with NVIDIA GPUs, but using the latest NVIDIA driver (which includes the NVIDIA OpenCL runtime) is recommended.
 Also note that there are performance limitations (inherent to the NVIDIA OpenCL runtime).
-It is not possible to configure both CUDA and OpenCL support in the same version of |Gromacs|.
+It is not possible to configure both CUDA and OpenCL support in the same build of |Gromacs|, nor to support both Intel and other vendors' GPUs with OpenCL.

 .. _mpi-support: